theheraldproject/herald-for-cpp/.github/ISSUE_TEMPLATE/security_report.md

 **Smartphone and App information (REQUIRED if you have produced an exploit):**

-- Device: [e.g. Seed nRF 52840 MDK USB]
+- Device: [e.g. Samsung S20]
-- Device exact model (if known): [e.g. if using additional custom hardware/libraries/OS]
+- Device exact model (if known): [e.g. SM-G781B]
-- OS exact version: [e.g. nRF Connect SDK / Zephyr RTOS]
+- OS exact version: [e.g. iOS8.1, Android 11, NCS 1.5]
-- Herald demonstration app: [e.g. Venue Beacon, Wearable]
+- OS security patch/exact release: [Optional.
+E.g. 1st Oct 2020.
+See Settings > Device Information on your phone]
-- Herald demo app version: [e.g. Release ID (v1.2.0-beta3), latest develop branch, or commit ID]
+- Herald demonstration app version: [e.g. Release ID (v1.2.0-beta3), latest develop branch, or commit ID]
 - Have you reproduced this issue on the latest 'develop' Herald branch?: [Yes, No]

 Without the above information the Herald team will be unable to reproduce